NotReallyJustin/ftYeet/planning.md

         * Server verifies JWT token signature using public key on file
         * Server verifies IP and timestamp.
 Give users option for VPN
         * Request is invalid if 15 seconds has passed
-        * Store last nonce used in SQL database.
+        * Store last nonce used in noSQL database.
 The next request cannot have the same nonce (to prevent replay attacks - but lowkey if that happens, TLS is compromised and the world is cooked.
 But hey!
 If TLS is compromised, at least ftYeet would still be confidential)
 ```
 * **Download Symm**
 ```